 In other words, if you have a low credit score, you’re more likely suffer more insurance losses.
 That means you’re a more costly client, so insurers will charge you more.

-The flip-side is also true: If you want to save up to two-thirds on your homeowners insurance — and a dozen other things — bulk up your credit score.
+The flip-side is also true.
+If you want to save up to two-thirds on your homeowners insurance and more, bulk up your credit score.
 First, however, you need to understand how credit scores work.

 As I alluded to above, the granddaddy of all credit scores is called your FICO credit score.